underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 `tab""` expressions are compile-time checked and evaluate to `Score` expressions written in the DSL discussed above.
-See the [unit tests][tab-unit-tests] for a complete worked example and absolute proof that functional programming in Scala rocks!
+See the [unit tests][tab-unit-tests] for a complete worked example and canonical proof that functional programming in Scala rocks!

 [studio-scala]: 2015-01-26-rethinking-online-training.html
 [essential-scala]: /training/courses/essential-scala